lghauth/tdd-example/README.md

 ### TDD History

+It is a very old technique.

+Early 1960s IBM run a project for NASA using a technique equivalent to TDD:

+> "Project Mercury ran with very short (half-day) iterations that were time boxed.
+> The development team conducted a technical review of all changes, and, interestingly,
+> applied the Extreme Programming practice of test-first development, planning and writing tests
+> before each micro-increment."

+Before that, the oldest reference to the root of TDD:

+> "The first attack on the checkout problem may be made before coding is begun.
+In order to fully ascertain the
+> accuracy of the answers, it is necessary to have a hand-calculated  check case with which to compare the answers which
+> will later be calculated by the machine"

+> Digital Computer Programming D.D.
+McCracken, 1957
+>
 ### TDD Benefits
   - TDD is a developer tool
   - Helps the Dev to think before code